polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 really caring about its original structure, only its set of arguments.
 This slot also leaves all other nodes as is.

+Basically, the way it works, is that it takes your expression, and recursively iterate each node below the result of your expression, checks to see if the node's value is an argument such as e.g. `{howdy}` above is - And if so, it substitutes the `{howdy}` parts with the value of the argument you are expected to supply to your invocation having the name of `howdy`.
+All other nodes are kept as is.

 ## Project website

 The source code for this repository can be found at [github.com/polterguy/magic.lambda](https://github.com/polterguy/magic.lambda), and you can provide feedback, provide bug reports, etc at the same place.